joymonkey/VelcheckPSI/README.md

 **Bill Of Materials**

+The kit should coime will all parts needed, but if you'd like to build from scratch, here is a BOM for all parts.
 For LEDs, high brightness and 120 degree viewing angle is recommended.
 For standard R2-D2 colors, you'll need 6 red, 6 blue, 6 yellow, 6 green.
 In the US, SuperBrightLEDs sell suitable 5m LEDs for about 50c each.
 These offer better spread of color than typical cheap 5mm LEDs.

  * U1 : PIC10F202-I/P 8-bit MCU (typically in an )
  * U2 : AS78L05RTR-E1 5V LDO